-- We interact with individual objects, but... much of reasoning takes place at the level of categories. - Representing categories in FOL: - use unary predicates - e.g., Tomato(x) - reification: turn a predicate or function into an object e.g., use constant symbol Tomatoes to refer to set of all tomatoes "x is a tomato" expressed as "x∈ Tomatoes" - Strong property of reification: can make assertions about reified category itself rather than its members e.g., Population(Humans) = 5e9
+- We interact with individual objects, but... much of reasoning takes place at the level of categories. - Representing categories in FOL: - use unary predicates e.g., Tomato(x) in a table form (small set of objects) based on its properties - reification: turn a predicate or function into an object e.g., use constant symbol Tomatoes to refer to set of all tomatoes "x is a tomato" expressed as "x∈ Tomatoes" - Strong property of reification: can make assertions about reified category itself rather than its members e.g., Population(Humans) = 5e9